-It’s important to think of the end goal and the bigger picture, but it’s in the execution that will carry you to that end goal.
+It’s important to think of the end goal and the bigger picture, but it’s the execution that’ll carry you to that end goal.
 And executing a goal is made up of repeating different small steps over and over.

 And if you’re not exactly sure what changes need to be made to make your life exponentially better, look at your options and pick the one that’s the most daunting.